 middle wall of partition, reconciling both in one body by the cross.
 The saints, thus gathered in one, became the habitation of God through the Spirit.
 The Holy Ghost Himself became the power and centre of unity, but in the name of Jesus, of a people separated alike from Jew and Gentile, and delivered out of this present evil world into union with their glorious Head.
 By Peter, God visited the Gentiles, to take out of them a people for His name.
 And of the Jews there was a remnant according to the election of grace; as Paul, one of them, was separated himself from Israel, and from the Gentiles, to whom he was sent.

 And so was the constant testimony.
 He that saith he hath fellowship with Him and walketh in darkness, lieth and doeth not the truth.
 Separation from evil is the necessary first principle of communion with Him.
-Whoever calls it in question is a liar&#8212;he is, so far, of the wicked one.
+Whoever calls it in question is a liar -- he is, so far, of the wicked one.
 He belies the character of God.
 If unity depends on God, it must be separation from darkness.
 So with one another.
-If we walk in the light, as *God is in the light,* we have fellowship one with another.
+If we walk in the light, as *God is in the light*, we have fellowship one with another.
 And mark, here there is no limit.
-It is as *God is in the light.* There the blessed Lord has placed us by His precious redemption; and hence, by that, the whole manner of our walk and union must be formed: we can have no union (as of God) out of it; the Jew could, because his&#8212;though separation, and hence the same in principle&#8212;yet was only outward in the flesh, and the way into the holiest was not yet made manifest (no, not even for the saints, though in God&#8217;s counsels doubtless they were to be there through the sacrifice about to be offered).
+It is as *God is in the light*.
+There the blessed Lord has placed us by His precious redemption; and hence, by that, the whole manner of our walk and union must be formed: we can have no union (as of God) out of it; the Jew could, because his -- though separation, and hence the same in principle -- yet was only outward in the flesh, and the way into the holiest was not yet made manifest (no, not even for the saints, though in God's counsels doubtless they were to be there through the sacrifice about to be offered).

 So, again, one with the other.
 What fellowship hath light with darkness?
 Christ with Belial?
 What fellowship hath righteousness with unrighteousness?
 What agreement hath the temple of God with idols?
-And then, addressing the saints, the Holy Ghost adds, &#8220;For ye are the temple of the living God; as God hath said, I will dwell in them and walk in them; and I will be their God, and they shall be my people.
-Wherefore come out from among them, and be ye separate.&#8221; Otherwise we provoke the Lord to jealousy, as if we were stronger than He.
-Of this unity and fellowship, I may add, the Lord&#8217;s supper is the symbol and expression.
+And then, addressing the saints, the Holy Ghost adds, "For ye are the temple of the living God; as God hath said, I will dwell in them and walk in them; and I will be their God, and they shall be my people.
+Wherefore come out from among them, and be ye separate".
+Otherwise we provoke the Lord to jealousy, as if we were stronger than He.
+Of this unity and fellowship, I may add, the Lord's supper is the symbol and expression.
 For we, being many, are all one bread (loaf), for we are all partakers of that one bread.